DaveBenham/VenomModules/README.md

 #### GATE output

-When the random number for a given beat is within the threshold of the density value, a gate is sent to the GATE output with length of one 24 ppqn clock pulse.
+For each issued beat, a gate is sent to the GATE output with length of one 24 ppqn clock pulse.
 Each division gate is also sent to one channel in the GLOBAL GATE poly output.

 ### GLOBAL Column